Vermont Breastfeeding Laws

 VT Breastfeeding Laws: At Work

-Employers are required to support all breastfeeding employees——not just those who are hourly—by providing break time and a space (other than a bathroom) to pump at work for up to three years after the child’s birth (2 years longer than the Fair Labor Standards Act (FLSA)).
+Employers are required to support all breastfeeding employees—not just those who are hourly—by providing break time and a space (other than a bathroom) to pump at work for up to three years after the child’s birth (two years longer than the Fair Labor Standards Act (FLSA)).
 Read the law: Vt.
 Stat.
 Ann. tit.
 21, § 305

 Now that you know the law, what next?